GlobalLives/globallives/wp-content/plugins/google-sitemap-plugin/readme.txt

 * Russian (ru_RU)
 * Serbian (sr_RS) (thanks to <a href="mailto:diana@wpdiscounts.com">Diana</a>, www.wpdiscounts.com)
 * Spanish (es_ES) (thanks to <a href="mailto:mrjosefernando@gmail.com">Fernando De León</a>)
+* Ukrainian (uk)

-If you create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text in PO and MO files</a> for <a href="http://support.bestwebsoft.com" target="_blank">BWS</a> and we'll add it to the plugin.
+If you create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text in PO and MO files</a> for <a href="http://support.bestwebsoft.com" target="_blank">BestWebSoft</a> and we'll add it to the plugin.
 You can download the latest version of the program for work with PO and MO files <a href="http://www.poedit.net/download.php" target="_blank">Poedit</a>.

 = Technical support =